Avenue H station: Early history

 According to a 1907 brochure for the development, the company so swiftly transformed the land "from a wooded hilltop to a high class developed Suburban Home Site" that the project would "go down in history as being the most rapidly developed of its kind on record."In 1906 Ackerson built a real estate office on the southwest corner of East 15th Street and Avenue to sell homes in their development.
 In a contemporary brochure the building was depicted as having exterior siding and other materials made of wood.

-The sales office was converted to railroad use and "debuted as a transit station" on August 23, 1907,and was renamed "Avenue H".
+The sales office was converted to railroad use and "debuted as a transit station" on August 23, 1907, and was renamed "Avenue H".
 In this same time frame, the Brighton Beach Line was rebuilt as a four-track railroad and regraded from Church Avenue to Sheepshead Bay.
 This rebuilding placed the Avenue H station at the transition point between the open cut to the north and the embankment to the south. after which the railway was to pass over the Bay Ridge Branch and the nearby Manhattan Beach Junction station; previously, the line crossed underneath the Bay Ridge Branch.
 With the station house on the surface, the station remained open during the regrading project.

+On August 1, 1920, a tunnel under Flatbush Avenue opened, connecting the Brighton Line to the Broadway subway in Manhattan.
+At the same time, the line's former track connections to the Fulton Street Elevated were severed.
+Subway trains from Manhattan and elevated trains from Franklin Avenue served Brighton Line stations, sharing the line to Coney Island.

 The Brighton Line became part of the Brooklyn–Manhattan Transit Corporation (BMT) in 1923 and then became the property of the City of New York in 1940.